comingkms/MicrobioAMR/README.md

-# MicrobioimeAMR: An all-in-one amplicon pipeline to analysis microbitoa and resistome
+# MicrobioimeAMR: An all-in-one amplicon-sequencing pipeline to analysis microbitoa and resistome
 # Trying to develop an amplicon seq pipeline for bacterial abundance and amr gene conunt
 Input: PE reads or SE read from nanopore

 EMU: Bacterial abundance

-AMR++.abricate, or amrfinderplus: AMR gene count ( may just use some codes from AMR++) R corrplot: correlation matrix
+AMR++.abricate, or amrfinderplus: AMR gene count ( may just use some codes from AMR++)

+R corrplot: correlation matrix

 # Install emu and AMR++ according to their documentation